 Selling becomes easier

 Fanatical sales prospecting leads to faster sales success.
 Besides allowing you to objectively measure sales performance, when you are fanatical about sales prospecting you are deliberate about it.
 When you are intentional about prospecting it is evident.
 Why?
 You have a methodology.
 An avid reader of this blog says they are required to spend 60% of their time prospecting.
 Another that sells heavy duty tires says he has a personal target of identifying at least 5 trucks every day that do not have his tyres.
-He then notes the owners name usually written on the door.
-Your SEO’d website complete with lead generation form is a sales prospecting tool too.
+He then notes the owner’s name usually written on the door.
+Your SEO’d website complete with lead generation form (digital marketing) is a sales prospecting tool too.
 All, creative sales prospecting techniques right there.

 Benefits of prospecting to a salesperson-B2B sales prospecting

-A hotel client has a designated person whose sole job (with targets) is to identify new and upcoming businesses in their region.
+A hotel client has a designated person (a sales development representative) whose sole job (with targets) is to identify new and upcoming businesses in their region.
 This is an example of sales prospecting in the B2B space.
 As you can see there are different types of sales prospecting.
 Still, such conscious, effective and purposeful sales prospecting methods lead to making selling easier because of two reasons.
 First, half your job is done when you get the right person to sell to.
 Last week, (and this is the fourth event I was to share) a friend that sells bid bonds shared how he has defined his prospects, so accurately, I was impressed.
 “They are contractors seeking tenders”.

 Therefore, he prospects within EPRA (and such other contractors’ associations and bodies) and PPIP (Public Procurement Information Portal) where all tenders are listed live.
 Talk about targeted prospecting.
 He shows up on the opening dates of the tender because he knows the date and venue and pitches there.
 Technically speaking, he has NO suspects to sift through.
 Every one seeking a tender and any one in the associations can buy, and needs or will need a bid bond.
 Classic direct sales prospecting.